JayitaSd/SRAI/README.md

 - **Local Vector Store** — Embeddings are cached locally in `vectorstore.json`, so no recomputation on every startup
 - **Production-Ready Code** — Clean Spring Boot config, dependency injection, and best practices
 - **Easy to Extend** — Simple to add more documents or swap embeddings/chat models
+- **Flexible Content** — Works with any text document (legal docs, research papers, knowledge bases, etc.)
-- **No External Dependencies** — Uses only Spring AI and Google Gemini APIs
+- **No External Vector Databases** — Uses only Spring AI and Google Gemini APIs

+---

 ## 🚀 What it does